Chapter 1. Using AppStream

 - Content in the BaseOS repository is intended to provide the core set of the underlying OS functionality that provides the foundation for all installations.
 This content is available in the RPM format and is subject to support terms similar to those in previous releases of Red Hat Enterprise Linux.

 Both BaseOS and AppStream content sets are required for a basic RHEL installation, and are available with all RHEL subscriptions.
-For installation instructions, see the Installing and Deploying RHEL document.
+For installation instructions, see the Performing a standard RHEL installation document.

 1.2.
 Application Streams

 Not all modules are Application Streams.
-Dependencies of other modules are not considered AppStream components.
+Dependencies of other modules are not considered Application Streams.